sarthakagrawal34/Codeial/README.md

 2. Then we don't want to upload **node_modules** folder as it is very large and it can be easily install so we add this to **.gitignore file**.
 3. Now next step is to add every thing to git by: **git add .**
 4. Can check by **git status and git log**.
-5. Adding this on remote origin that is github by:
+5. Adding this on remote origin that is github.

 ## Setup the Express Router